 Sustainability is worth considering when it comes to porch lighting ideas.
 Enter solar-powered lights; they have become one of the preferred choices.
 The batteries can be expected to last about 3-4 years, and the LEDs can last ten years or more.
 What’s more, they’re energy-efficient, helping you save on electricity bills.

 An eco-friendly approach to lighting up your front porch is a great long-term investment!
 Have a look at these BillyOh Solar Powered Lantern String Lights.
 The lights automatically switch on in the evening.
-Plus, the geometric cage design has a modern chic-industrial look that will look great on a contemporary porch.
+Plus, the geometric cage design has a modern industrial look that will look great on your porch.

 4. Flush mount lights